Indradevi: Life

 She trained the students to perform scenes from the Jataka as a means of instruction to others.
 Jayarajadevi died early on in her husband's reign.
 After her death, the king married Indradevi, who became the next queen.
 Queen Indradevi also took over her sister's schools and was appointed professor or head of the three temple schools Nagendratunge, Tilakottare and Narendraśrama, the three ‘colleges’ Buddhist doctrine and other sciences, which appeared to have been particularly for women and girls, maybe primarily from elite families.
 She was praised for her knowledge in Sanskrit.

 Queen Indradevi was described as intelligent and cultivated, and her spouse apparently allowed her influence upon state affairs.

-Indradevi composed poems about the reign of Jayavarman VII.
+Indradevi composed a number of poems, some of which were about the reign of Jayavarman VII.
+She is regarded as "the earliest known female poet in Cambodia".